publiclab/plots2/README.md

 4. Make a copy of `db/schema.rb.example` and place it at `db/schema.rb`.
 5. Make a copy of `config/database.yml.sqlite.example` and place it at `config/database.yml`
 6. Run `rake db:setup` to set up the database
 7. Install static assets (like external javascript libraries, fonts) with `bower install`
+8. Install solr engine `rails generate sunspot_rails:install`
+9. Index your local relational database in solr server using  `bundle exec rake sunspot:reindex`
+10. Start the solr server in foreground by using `bundle exec rake sunspot:solr:start`
-8. Start rails with `passenger start` from the Rails root and open http://localhost:3000 in a web browser.
+11. Start rails with `passenger start` from the Rails root and open http://localhost:3000 in a web browser.
-9. Wheeeee!
+12. Wheeeee!
 You're up and running!
 Log in with test usernames "user", "moderator", or "admin", and password "password".
-10. Run `rake test:all` to confirm that your install is working properly.
+13. Run `rake test:all` to confirm that your install is working properly.
 For some setups, you may see warnings even if test pass; [see this issue](https://github.com/publiclab/plots2/issues/440) we're working to resolve.

 ### Bundle exec